Bloomington Cooperative Services Bylaws

 1.1 Name.
-The name of the organization shall be Bloomington Cooperative Services, Inc. (henceforth “the Cooperative”) also known as Bloomingfoods.
+The name of the organization shall be Bloomington Cooperative Services, Inc. (the “Cooperative”), doing business as Bloomingfoods.

 1.2 Ownership and Purpose.
-The Cooperative shall be owned by its members and shall operate in accord with the International Cooperative Alliance’s Statement on the Cooperative Identity and operated at all times for the mutual benefit of its members (henceforth “owner-members”).
+The Cooperative shall be owned by its members and shall operate in accord with the International Cooperative Alliance’s Statement on the Cooperative Identity.
+The Cooperative shall be operated at all times on a cooperative basis for the mutual benefit of its members (the “owner-members”).

 The purposes of the Cooperative are as follows:

 - to promote and encourage interest in the local growing of food crops;

 - to provide for the consumers of Southern Indiana locally grown, nutritious food;

 - to educate the community to the economic, social and other beneficial values inherent in organizing community services, and in offering locally produced consumer goods and food;

 - to help provide low-cost food and consumer services to the low income owner-members of the Cooperative and to the local community as a whole whenever possible;